resbaz/nectar-cloud-lessons/Planning/Windows_shells.md

 In a Babun console.
 However, when I ran it I get 408 errors: and no packages installed.

-Despite this we did trial Babun in a lesson: and found that people struggled with the download times :(
+Despite the above we did trial Babun in a lesson: and found that people struggled with the download times :(

 ## [Cmder](http://cmder.net/)